baxy750/baxy750/README.md

 - 👋 Hi, I’m @baxy750
 - 👀 I’m interested in C#, Python, bash, awk, C, Raspbian, VBA, .Net, processing.org, PIC, 6502 on Atari, occam on Inmos transputer
 - 🌱 I’m currently learning Selenium, Python, PowerShell, REST, 8086
-- 💞️ I’m looking to collaborate on Atari 8-bit
+- 💞️ I’m looking to collaborate on Atari 8-bit, occam, and a brainfk derivative with 2 instructions working on bits
 - 📫 How to reach me: Github message

 <!---